jtomkins/course-dbt/greenery/readme_wk2.md

 ```

 ## What is our conversion rate by product?
-> note: Conversion rate by product is defined as the # of unique sessions with a purchase event of that product / total number of unique sessions that viewed that product <br>
+*note: Conversion rate by product is defined as the # of unique sessions with a purchase event of that product / total number of unique sessions that viewed that product*S
 | Product ID | Product Name | Conversion Rate (%) |
 | ----------- | ----------- | ----------- |
 | fb0e8be7-5ac4-4a76-a1fa-2cc4bf0b2d80 | String of pearls | 60 |